 Enter your domain and click “Add Domain.”
-When you click verify, you’re given two options to verify your domain, either via a meta tag to add to your
+When you click verify, you’re given two options to verify your domain, either using a meta tag to add to your

-/index.html at the root or a DNS txt record that you can add via your DNS provider.
+/index.html at the root, or a DNS txt record that you can add through your DNS provider.
 Once you do so and click verify, you’re ready to go!

 Do you support automatic user provisioning?

-Segment supports “just in time” user permissioning; new users who authenticate via your IDP are automatically created in Segment as read-only members.
+Segment supports “just in time” user permissioning; new users who authenticate using your IDP are automatically created in Segment as minimal-access (read-only) members.

-If the user already exists in Segment then we will associate your IDP identity with your existing Segment user account.
+If the user already exists in Segment then Segment associates the IDP-identity with the existing Segment user account.